shendu-sw/TFR-HSS-Benchmark/README.md

 > Only testing is permitted for point-based methods.

-- Running Command
+- Testing
   ```
   python main.py
   ```

-  if you want to plot the reconstruction result, you can use the following command
+* Testing with reconstruction visualization

   ```
   python main.py --plot